-(b) Patent
+(c) Patent

 Patent acquired in a business combination is recognised at fair value at the acquisition date.
-The patent has a finite useful life and is amortised over its estimated useful life of 8 years on a straight-line basis.
+The patent has a finite useful life and is amortised over its estimated useful life of 10 years on a straight-line basis.